jupyterlab/jupyter-ai/docs/source/users/index.md

 Jupyter AI enables use of language models hosted on [Amazon Bedrock](https://aws.amazon.com/bedrock/) on AWS.
 Ensure that you have authentication to use AWS using the `boto3` SDK with credentials stored in the `default` profile.
 Guidance on how to do this can be found in the [`boto3` documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).

-Proceed to a detailed description of [Using Amazon Bedrock with Jupyter AI](bedrock.md).
+For details on enabling model access in your AWS account, using cross-region inference, or invoking custom/provisioned models, please see our dedicated documentation page on [using Amazon Bedrock in Jupyter AI](bedrock.md).

 ### SageMaker endpoints usage